 Accounting-Based Estimates of the Cost of Capital: A Third Way

-This paper estimates the cost of capital from observed accounting information and compares the resulting estimates with so-called implied cost of capital (ICC) calculations and those from asset pricing models.
-The estimates are based on the idea that buying earnings growth is risky, and accounting numbers inform about that risk under accounting principles.
-First, accounting principles determine how much earnings are recognized currently or deferred to the future; that is accounting principles generate earnings growth.
-Second, these same principles connect the resulting growth to risk.
-Thus, an accounting number generated under these principles potentially indicates of the cost of capital, the required return for risk borne.
+This paper offers an approach for estimating the cost of capital from observed accounting information and compares the resulting estimates to so-called implied cost of capital (ICC) calculations and those from asset pricing models.
+The approach is based on two ideas.
+First, buying expected earnings growth is risky; thus, any variable that predicts expected earnings growth that is at risk of not being realized is potentially an indicator of the cost of capital.
+Second, accounting principles induce earnings growth that ties to risk; thus, an accounting number generated under these principles potentially indicates of the cost of capital.
+The paper combines such numbers into a cost-of-capital estimate.
 The estimates perform well in validation tests, in contrast to the alternatives that are the current standards.

 Suggested Citation: Suggested Citation